CnCNet/xna-cncnet-client/Docs/Migration.md

 - Second-stage updater no longer has hardcoded list of launcher executables to check for when restarting the client.
 It will now only check `ClientDefinitions.ini` for `LauncherExe` key, and it it fails to read and launch this the client will not automatically restart after updating.

-- Updater DLL filename has been changed from `DTAUpdater.dll` to `ClientUpdater.dll` and second-stage updater from `clientupdt.dat` to `SecondStageUpdater.exe` and has been moved from base folder to `Resources`.
+- Updater DLL filename has been changed from `DTAUpdater.dll` to `ClientUpdater.dll` and second-stage updater from `clientupdt.dat` to `SecondStageUpdater.dll` and has been moved from base folder to `Resources`.

 - To support launching the game on Linux the file defined as `UnixGameExecutableName` (defaults to `wine-dta.sh`) in `ClientDefinitions.ini` must be set up correctly.
 E.g. for launching a game with wine the file could contain `wine gamemd-spawn.exe $*` where `gamemd-spawn.exe` is replaced with the game executable.
 Note that users might need to execute `chmod u+x wine-dta.sh` once to allow it to be launched.